drshahizan/special-topic-data-engineering/project/proposal/StaticIP/proposal.md

 • `Hardware and software requirements:` To support its complex data processing and analysis needs, the system will need high-performance hardware and software.
 This entails quick processors, lots of RAM, and SSD storage for quick data access.
 For a stable and secure setting, we will also use Apache web server and Linux-based operating systems.

 • `Data visualization and analysis tools and frameworks:` To visualise and examine the data from the system, we will employ a variety of structures and tools.
-These include live data analysis and visualisation tools like Jupyter Notebooks, data manipulation and analysis tools like Pandas, and data visualisation tools like D3.js.
+For live data analysis and visualisation tools, we will be using visual studio code, while for data manipulation and analysis tools, we will be using Python libraries such as Pandas, Numpy, Matplotlib, Seaborn.
+To visualize the data, we will use Power BI.

 To illustrate the system architecture, we have provided a flowchart below: